 On top of this, several police forces in the UK have revealed that dash cam footage of dangerous driving has helped bring numerous culprits to justice.

-North Wales Police, for example, pioneered a process called Operation Snap in August of this year, which encouraged members of the public to upload video and photographic evidence relating to driving offences they'd seen to a bespoke web form.
+North Wales Police, for example, pioneered a process called Operation Snap, which encouraged members of the public to upload video and photographic evidence relating to driving offences they'd seen to a bespoke web form.

 Culprits are apparently offered driver awareness training, or given fines and possible court action, but some independent institutes, such as the Institute of Advanced Motorists (IAM), have called for consistent national guidelines on the standard of dash cam footage required for prosecutions and how drivers can submit such evidence.

 Apart from being a guardian angel on the road, many current dash cams also act as a security device when a vehicle is parked, systematically recording and storing images and short video clips that act as a sort of CCTV for your car.
 So, for instance, if your car gets clipped, you will have it on video.

 However, the use of dash cams does come with some very strong warnings from the police, chiefly surrounding the placement of the device.

 Drivers are encouraged to check whether the mounting of a dash cam or similar device complies with the law in respect of any obscured view through the windshield.

 'As great as dash cams can be, they also come with a number of downsides,' says Nick Francis (@Nick_TheSun), former motoring editor at The Sun on Sunday.
 'They tend to offer a very one-sided view of an accident and don't provide the sort of multi-angle evidence that is provided by human witnesses.